 - Make plans to reduce tax burdens and penalties on investment accounts

-We work our entire adult lives to reach “easy living” down the road, but it’s not easy living at all without smart financial planning and the help of an advisor.
+We work our entire adult lives to reach “easy living” down the road, but it’s not easy living without smart financial planning and the help of an advisor.